rainforestapp/rainforest-cli/README.md

 ### Command Line Options

 Popular command line options are:
-- `--browsers ie8` or `--browsers ie8,chrome` - specify the platforms you wish to run against.
+- `--platform ie8` or `--platforms ie8,chrome` - specify the platform(s) you wish to run against.
 This overrides the test level settings.
 Valid platforms can be found in your account settings.
 - `--tag TAG_NAME` - filter tests by tag.
 Can be used multiple times for filtering by multiple tags.
 - `--site-id SITE_ID` - filter tests by a specific site.
 You can see a list of your site IDs with `rainforest sites`.
 - `--folder ID/--filter ID` - filter tests in specified folder.